 2020-21 Safe Learning Plan

-Westonka Plans to Begin Year with In-Person Primary; Hybrid Middle and High School
+Westonka to Begin Year with In-Person Primary; Hybrid Middle and High School

 On Aug.
 10, the Westonka School Board approved Westonka Public Schools' Safe Learning Plan for the 2020-21 school year.
-Based on current health data, Westonka plans to begin the year with early learning through grade 4 in the In-Person Learning Model and grades 5-12 in the Hybrid Learning Model.
+Westonka Public Schools began the year Sept.
+8 with early learning through grade 4 in the In-Person Learning Model and grades 5-12 in the Hybrid Learning Model.

-The board has reviewed Westonka's plans for all three educational models outlined by the state—in-person, distance and hybrid learning.
-These plans will continue to evolve as the school year approaches.
-Regardless of how we begin the year, we know that any of these learning scenarios could apply at different times during the school year.
-Westonka will work in consultation with a Regional Support Team to make real-time, data-based decisions.
-We highly recommend that families make contingency plans for all three scenarios outlined in this plan.
+We know that any of the three learning scenarios could apply at different times during the school year.
+Westonka will work in consultation with a Regional Support Team throughout the year to make real-time, data-based decisions.
+We highly recommend that families make contingency plans for all three scenarios outlined in the Safe Learning Plan.